Gyeong-min-Kim/FastKRR-supplementary/README.md

 # Supplementary materials for *FastKRR*

-This repository provides the supplementary materials for the paper
-**“FastKRR: An R Package for Efficient Kernel Ridge Regression with RcppArmadillo”**,
-including the full replication scripts and the precomputed `.RData` files used to generate all tables and figures in the manuscript.
+This repository provides the supplementary materials for the paper **“FastKRR: An R Package for Efficient Kernel Ridge Regression with RcppArmadillo”**, including the full replication scripts and the precomputed `.RData` files used to generate all tables and figures in the manuscript.

 ## Why precomputed RData files are provided

-This repository contains the computational resources used in two major components of the analysis presented in the paper.The first is the **numerical study**, which involves large-scale simulation experiments and comparisons of computation time between the exact and approximate FastKRR estimators.
+This repository contains the computational resources used in two major components of the analysis presented in the paper.
+The first is the **numerical study**, which involves large-scale simulation experiments and comparisons of computation time between the exact and approximate FastKRR estimators.
 Because the timing component naturally depends on the computing environment (e.g., CPU architecture, parallelism, and OS scheduling), the exact runtime values cannot be reproduced identically across systems, even with fixed random seeds.
 To ensure that the results reported in the manuscript can be recreated immediately, we provide the precomputed `.RData` files used in the tables and figures.

 Following the numerical study, the paper includes a **tidymodels integration example** to illustrate how FastKRR can be used within a modern modeling